-I issued a provisional decision to both parties setting out why I intended to uphold Mr W's complaint and how I thought Options should resolve it.
+As a result, Mr B's complaint was passed to me.
+I issued a provisional decision to both parties setting out why I intended to uphold Mr B's complaint.
+I also set out how I thought Options should settle the complaint.

-Mr W's representative said he accepted my provisional decision.
+Mr B's representative acknowledged the provisional decision and said they had no further comments to add.
 Options did not respond.